xyegithub/myBlog/source/_posts/Config-Vim.md

 The `{language}.so` files are in `~/.local/share/lunarvim/site/pack/packer/start/nvim-treesitter.git/parser`.

+#### An Error May Occur When using `aerial`

+When using aerial, and open a markdown file a error may be occur `Error executing vim.schedule lua callback: ...c/.local/share/nvim/runtime/lua/vim/treesitter/query.lua:172 : query: invalid field at position 122`.

+This is solved by remove the parser of markdown in the parser folder.

 <!-- #### Notice -->

 <!-- treestter may not always perform a good highlight, e.g., for markdown or tex -->